The Aubry-Andre Anderson model: Magnetic impurities coupled to a fractal spectrum: Models

 The second term on the right-hand side of Eq.\ \eqref{eq:H_A} is

-describing a nondegenerate impurity orbital occupied by $\hat{n}_{d\sigma} = d_\sigma^\dag d_\sigma$ electrons having spin $z$ component $\sigma$, energy $\eps_d$ (measured relative to the Fermi energy $\eps_F$) and an on-site Coulomb repulsion $U$.
+describing a nondegenerate impurity orbital occupied by $\hat{n}_{d\sigma} = d_\sigma^\dag d_\sigma$ electrons having spin $z$ component $\sigma$, energy $\eps_d$ measured from the host Fermi energy $\eps_F$, and an on-site repulsion $U$.
 The impurity is subjected to a local magnetic field $h$ that is set to zero except when calculating the local magnetic susceptibility (Sec.\ \ref{subsec:observables}) and certain results shown in Appendix \ref{subsec:KPM+NRG-compare-DMRG}.
 Finally,

 introduces mixing between the impurity level and host lattice site $R$ with a hybridization matrix element $V$ that can be taken to be real and non-negative.

 It is convenient to transform $H_\text{A}$ to the single-particle eigenbasis $\{ |\eps_k,\sigma\rangle \}$ of $H_\host$, where $\eps_k$ is the energy eigenvalue of a state annihilated by an operator $\bar{c}_{k,\sigma}$ that has wave function $\phi_{k,\sigma}(j) = \braket{j,\sigma | \eps_k}$ at lattice site $j$. $H_\imp$ is unaffected by the basis change, while the remaining parts of $H_\text{A}$ become